 Partner, Finance Department

-Mark, a partner with in the leading international law firm Berwin Leighton Paisner LLP (www.blplaw.com) within their Projects & Infrastructure Finance Team.
+Mark, a partner within the leading international law firm Bryan Cave Leighton Paisner LLP (www.bclplaw.com) within their Energy, Environment & Infrastructure Finance Team.

-Mark has been involved in some of the most high profile PPP and infrastructure deals both in the UK and overseas, including advising on equity (including secondary market trades), debt structures, infrastructure fund trades, leasing/structured finance and concession based structures.
+Mark has been involved in some of the most high profile infrastructure deals both in the UK and overseas, including advising on equity (including secondary market trades), debt structures (including institutional debt and commercial bank financing), infrastructure fund trades and concession based structures.

-Mark is recognised as a leading PFI/PPP adviser and is rated as a PFI/PPP expert in the latest edition of Chambers Guide to the Legal Profession.
+Mark is recognised as a leading PFI/PPP adviser and is rated as a PFI/PPP expert in the latest edition of Legal 500 and Chambers Guide to the Legal Profession.

 He regularly writes, chairs and addresses audiences on Global PPP structures.

-Mark is qualified as a Solicitor in England & Wales and also a New York State Attorney.
+Mark is qualified as a Solicitor in England & Wales and also US Qualified (New York State).